teamdigitale/teamdigitale.governo.it/en/people/david-greco.md

 Just in this period I discovered that the Digital Transformation Team was looking for a Big Data Architect and I thought that it would have been an honor for me to be able to offer my skills back to the country.
 I sent the curriculum, I met Diego and he hired me.
 I am lucky to do a job that I like, which for me is almost a hobby, like martial arts, that I have been passionately practicing for so many years.
 During my  free time, besides developing code, listening to music, and reading essays and scientific dissemination texts, I dedicate myself to the family.
 I have a fantastic wife who patiently endures me and who has always been a point of reference for our two children all those years  spent around the world.

-Start Date: April 15, 2017

-Period Provided: until September 16, 2018

-Annual Compensation: € 90.000

-Approved by the Court of Auditors: May 8, 2017